About the Program

 Offered through the Department of Earth Science to any interested students, surveying and mapping students may obtain this certificate in the process of obtaining their B.S. degree in surveying and mapping.

-man in a construction uniform
+man in construction gear working

 Surveying Technology